Anugup333/To-Do-App/README.md

 ## 🚀 Features

-## 🚀 Features

-- User Registration and Login system
+- ✅ User registration & login (session-based)
-- Session-based authentication
-- Add new tasks with descriptions and deadlines
+- ✍️ Add tasks with descriptions
-- Mark tasks as `Working` or `Done`
+- 🔄 Mark tasks as `Working` or `Done`
-- Update or delete tasks
+- 🗑️ Update and delete tasks
-- Responsive design for mobile and desktop
+- 📱 Responsive mobile & desktop layout
-- Built with Flask and styled using Bootstrap
+- 💾 Data stored in SQLite using Flask-SQLAlchemy ORM

 ---